-Some of Dundee’s top musicians were presented with grants at the Caird Hall today after successful applications to the second round of the Dundee Musicians Award 2017/18.
-The Award was established in 2008 to support the work of outstanding Dundee-based musicians by awarding grants towards the costs involved in creating new work in any genre, research and professional development.
+Some of Dundee's top musicians have received grants after successful applications to the Dundee Musicians' Award.
+The awards were established in 2008 to support the work of outstanding Dundee-based musicians and help with the costs involved in creating new work in any genre, research, and professional development.

 Robert Miles Miller to help with his first proper EP and aid with studio recording costs.

 Since his teens, Robert, a Dundonian singer-songwriter, has played in local bands of various shapes and styles.
 From the raging drum/electric solo vibes of 'Restriction of Liberty' to the country folk twangs of 'Delilah and the Samsons', he is now making space to create in his own unique matured style.
 Think coy chill acoustic reverb pulling-at-your-heart-strings vibes with catchy hooks, harmonies, and solos mixed-in with hints of his biggest influences like Mark Knofler and James Taylor.

 Heather Miranda, for one-to-one lower strings tuition to develop performance and teaching skills.